 An effective project should help you find what works.
 A good question asks the community to consider what changes are needed today to achieve the desired outcomes of tomorrow:

 Current reality we face

 Good questions are about the future, NOT the past.
-It's the best way to avoid the blame game and power struggle.
+Avoid the blame game.

-We recommend asking the question to 3 people before launching the project.
-Did they get it?
+Test your question with 3 people before launching your project.
+Did they understand it?

 We want to make sure that every citizen can profit from the digital world.
 How can we achieve this goal?